Blog Post

 In 2020, further studies refined this analysis, narrowing the possible source to the southern uplands of Scotland.
 However, the exact quarry site remains unknown.
 This uncertainty stems from a lack of comprehensive geological mapping of underwater sandstone formations along Scotland’s eastern coast.
 Some experts have speculated that the stone may have been transported via waterways, possibly from a submerged quarry site now lying beneath the North Sea.

 Interestingly, the Altar Stone’s unique material properties may have held symbolic significance for the builders of Stonehenge.
-The shimmering mica within the sandstone gives it a luminous quality when freshly exposed, which may have been interpreted as having a spiritual or ritualistic importance.
+The shimmering mica within the sandstone gives it a luminous quality when freshly exposed, which may have been interpreted as spiritually or ritually important.
 Its placement at the centre of the Sarsen circle, lying flat rather than upright like the surrounding stones, further suggests it played a central role in the monument’s purpose.

 This evolving understanding of the Altar Stone exemplifies the dynamic nature of archaeology.
-What was once dismissed as pseudoscience is now recognized as a plausible and even likely explanation.
+What was once dismissed as pseudoscience is now recognised as a plausible, even likely, explanation.
 It also highlights the importance of revisiting old assumptions with new tools and technologies.
 Had geochemical fingerprinting not been applied, the Altar Stone’s Scottish origin might still be unknown.

 The following steps in this journey will likely involve underwater archaeology, a field that has only recently begun to gain traction.
 As technology improves and funding becomes available, it is hoped that investigations into the submerged sandstone formations along Scotland’s coast will uncover the exact source of the Altar Stone.
 Such a discovery would not only validate this hypothesis but also shed light on the broader network of trade and communication that existed in Neolithic Britain.